Banach algebras associated to twisted \'etale groupoids: inverse semigroup disintegration and representations on $L^p$-spaces: Introduction

-The paper is organized as follows.
+The present paper is organized as follows.
 After preliminaries on $L^p$-operator algebras, groupoids and partial isometries in Banach algebras, in Section \ref{sec:Preliminaries}, we define crossed products for twisted inverse semigroup actions on Banach algebras in Section~\ref{sec:Inverse_semigroup_crossed_products}.
-Section~\ref{sec:GroupoidBanachAlgebras} introduces the title concept --- twisted groupoid Banach algebras, and presents the general inverse semigroup disintegration theorem.
-In Section~\ref{sec:Groupoid Lp-operator algebras} we analyze $L^p$-operator algebras associated to $(\G,\LL)$.
+Section~\ref{sec:GroupoidBanachAlgebras} introduces the title concept - twisted groupoid Banach algebras, and presents the general inverse semigroup disintegration theorems.
+In Section~\ref{sec:Groupoid Lp-operator algebras} we analyze representations and $L^p$-operator algebras associated to $(\G,\LL)$.
 Section \ref{subsec:Banach_algebras_inverse_semigroups} is devoted to inverse semigroup algebras and tight groupoids.
-Finally, in Section \ref{sec:examples} we discuss partial crossed products, Deaconu--Reanult groupoids and graph algebras.